nichia/nichia.github.io/_posts/2019-06-30-deploying_rails_and_js_jquery_app_to_heroku.markdown

 permalink:  deploying_rails_and_js_jquery_app_to_heroku
 ---

-KitchenandRecipes is a Ruby on rails application (with javascript/jQuery), to manage and share recipes.
+KitchenandRecipes is a Ruby on rails application (with javascript/jQuery), which manages and shares recipes.
 It uses Rails 5.2 Active Storage to manage and save files to Amazon S3 cloud storage service.
 ```
 App Configuration: